tomaskraus/php-includer/README.md

 `./user/pi.dir.php` will be applied to all files in (and only) the `./user` directory that includes the `piLoader`.

 **note**: `pi.dir.php` inclusion behavior does not act recursively - that is, no eventual `pi.dir.php` from parent directory is included

-## Notes
-### including other apps
-If two different apps use a PHPIncluder and one app includes the second one, PHPIncluder may not work as expected.